Brisbane skyline at sunset, Australia

 Why should you stay in Newstead?

-Newstead truly epitomises the laid-back attitude Australians are known for.
+Newstead epitomises the laid-back attitude Australians are known for.
 If you have just arrived in the country, this is the perfect spot to chill out for a few days to get over the jetlag.

 What should you consider?